Conference season is kicking off.

 So whether you’re a conference producer, presenter, sponsor, attendee or outsider, develop your content marketing plan to take advantage of this high attention period.

 Not sure what to do?

+Then get together and vet the best ideas (without names attached).
 Research shows individuals are best at idea generation and groups are best at qualifying the best ones.